Cassette tape: Development and release

-In the early years sound quality was mediocre, but it improved dramatically by the early 1970s when it caught up with the quality of 8-track tape and kept improving.
-The Compact Cassette went on to become a popular (and re-recordable) alternative to the 12-inch vinyl LP during the late 1970s.

 Popularity of music cassettes

-The mass production of "blank" (not yet recorded) Compact Cassettes began in 1964 in Hanover, Germany.
-Prerecorded music cassettes (also known as Music-Cassettes, and later just Musicassettes; M.C. for short) were launched in Europe in late 1965.
-The Mercury Record Company, a US affiliate of Philips, introduced M.C. to the US in July 1966.
+Prerecorded music cassettes (also known as Music-Cassettes, and later just Musicassettes) were launched in Europe in late 1965.
+The Mercury Record Company, a US affiliate of Philips, introduced Musicassettes to the US in July 1966.
 The initial offering consisted of 49 titles.

-However, the system had been designed initially for dictation and portable use, with the audio quality of early players not well suited for music.
-Some early models also had an unreliable mechanical design.
+The compact cassette format was initially designed for dictation and portable use, and the audio quality of early players was not well-suited for music.
 In 1971, the Advent Corporation introduced their Model 201 tape deck that combined Dolby type B noise reduction and chromium(IV) oxide (CrO2) tape, with a commercial-grade tape transport mechanism supplied by the Wollensak camera division of 3M Corporation.
 This resulted in the format being taken more seriously for musical use, and started the era of high fidelity cassettes and players.

-Although the birth and growth of the cassette began in the 1960s, its cultural moment took place during the 1970s and 1980s.
-The cassette's popularity grew during these years as a result of being a more effective, convenient and portable way of listening to music.
-Stereo tape decks and boom boxes became some of the most highly sought-after consumer products of both decades.
-Portable pocket recorders and high-fidelity ("hi-fi") players, such as Sony's Walkman (1979), also enabled users to take their music with them anywhere with ease.
-The increasing user-friendliness of the cassette led to its popularity around the globe.
+British record labels began releasing Musicassettes in October 1967, and they exploded as a mass-market medium after the first Walkman, the TPS-L2, went on sale on 1 July 1979, as cassettes provided portability, which vinyl records could not.
+While portable radios and boom boxes had been around for some time, the Walkman was the first truly personal portable music player, one that not only allowed users to listen to music away from home, but to do so in private.
+According to the technology news website The Verge, "the world changed" on the day the TPS-L2 was released.
+Stereo tape decks and boom boxes became some of the most highly sought-after consumer products of both decades, as the ability of users to take their music with them anywhere with ease led to its popularity around the globe.